tramarobin/fctSnPM/README.md

 #### Utilities ####
 These options act on the name of the created folders.

 * `savedir` is the path to the save directory.
-Default create a 'RESULTS' folder in the current path. @ischar.
+Default is empty and ask you to choose or create a folder.
+If filled, the existing data might be overwritten @ischar.
 * `effectsNames` are the names of the effects (the independent effects must be named first).
 Default names the effect {'A','B','C'}. @iscell.
 * `plotSub` is an option (1 to activate) to plot the individual mean for each subject.
 Default = 0 and don't plot the mean. @isnumeric.
 * `nameSub` is an option to name the different subjects.
 Default names the subject '1', '2',... @iscell.